-Part 1: The Unindicted Co-Conspirators
+Part 1: Conspirators, Indicted and Unindicted

-In The Paranormal Presidency of Abraham Lincoln, I document in great detail Abraham Lincoln’s lifelong fatalism as well as incidents which he experienced that led him to believe he would not survive alive his Presidency.
-This ground-breaking book documents the paranormal beliefs of Lincoln and of those close to him; that much is historical fact.
-Whether or not Lincoln did have genuine presentiments of his own death and whether these dreams, portents, prophecies and other uncanniness surrounding his life and death were truly supernatural is not susceptible to proof.
+In The Paranormal Presidency of Abraham Lincoln, I document President Lincoln’s fatalism, as well as several incidents that led him to believe he would not survive alive his term of office.
+That much is historical fact.
+Whether or not Lincoln did indeed experience genuine presentiments of his own death–and whether these dreams, portents, prophecies and other unexplained portents surrounding his life and death were truly supernatural is not susceptible to proof.
 However, we do know that Lincoln possessed ample evidence that his life was in immanent danger on numerous occasions throughout his presidency.
 John Wilkes Booth’s conspiracy to assassinate Lincoln was only the last and most successful of several threats to Lincoln’s life.

-As Lincoln was on his way to Washington to be inaugurated in February of 1861, for example, a plot was uncovered to murder him as he traveled through Maryland.
-The fact that the President Elect had to be sneaked through Baltimore in disguise to foil the plot caused the anti-Lincoln press to ridicule him mercilessly.
-As a result, Lincoln resolved never to shrink from the threat of assassination again.
+As Lincoln was on his way to Washington to be inaugurated in February of 1861, for example, a plot was uncovered to murder the President as he traveled through Maryland.
+It was well known that the city of Baltimore was a hotbed of Secessionism.

-Here Lincoln’s own fatalism came into play.
+Here Lincoln’s fatalism came into play.
 For the remainder of his presidency, Lincoln’s attitude was that if it was his time to die, nothing could prevent it; if it was not, then no plot could possibly succeed.
 Lincoln believed he would not die before he had accomplished the mission he was foreordained to carry out.

 Although there were several instances when his life was in danger during the war, he ignored those threats.
 Because these plots were not successful and the conspirators essentially escaped, details of them remain murky.

 Of course, our main interest is with the one plot that did succeed.
 Who were involved in the Booth plot?
 How far up in the Confederacy did it go?
 Were members of the Lincoln Administration involved and why?

 The accepted version of the Booth Conspiracy is that all members of the assassination ring were apprehended and brought to justice save one—Mrs. Surratt’s son.
 John Surratt did indeed flee to Europe, where he spent some years as a member of the Swiss Guards, the Pope’s bodyguard, and eventually returned to the United States without suffering either death or imprisonment.
-But were there others involved; and if so, who were they?
+Were there others involved; and if so, who were they?

 Yet there are hints that Confederate Intelligence was involved and that Booth was not the “lone assassin” historians portray him as.
 It is known that Booth traveled to Canada and made contact there with Confederate spies.
 There was an active Rebel covert network operating along the Canadian border and while there Booth received money to further his clandestine activities on behalf of the Confederacy.